-Description: Offers a faith-based transition program for recovering addicts, homeless individuals and successful re-entry into society for those being released from prison.
-Operates 22 residential programs in King County currently for men, one in Pierce County, and three in Spokane County, Whatcom, and Yakima Counties.
+Description: Offers a faith-based transition program for men who are recovering from substance abuse disorder, homeless, or those being released from prison.
+The homes are located in King, Pierce, Yakima, Whatcom, and Spokane counties.
 Offers employment assistance through a network of supporting employers and organizations.
 Also assists residents in fulfilling DOC requirements, obtaining driver's licenses and ID cards, food stamps and public assistance, financial planning, resume preparation and employment resources, and other items necessary for successful re-entry into society.

 Eligibility: Men only at this time who are recovering addicts, homeless, or being released from prison.
 Applicants not coming from an institution or monitored medical facility may require a recent negative COVID-19 test.
-Must have the ability to cover program fees through employment, public assistance, or DOC Voucher.
+Must cover program fees through employment, public assistance, or DOC Voucher.

-Days/Hours: M-F: 9:00AM -5:00PM
+Days/Hours: M-F: 9:00AM-5:00PM

-To Apply: Obtain an application form online, by calling or via email at office @hom.church Fees: \$95 non-refundable application fee, \$650 monthly program fee; varies slightly based on location.
-Housing: The housing is not co-ed.
-The program is only offered to men currently.
-Sex Offenders: Yes www.oxfordhouse.org
+To Apply: Obtain an application form online, or via email at office@hom.church

+Fees: No fee to apply; \$500 to \$700 monthly program fee; varies slightly based on location.

+Housing: The program is only offered to men currently.

+Sex Offenders: Yes